 In his book International Law (Cassese, A. (2005).
 International law.
-Oxford: Oxford University Press.), Antonio Cassese identifies four major periods of development of modern international law.
-These four periods generally correspond to both periods of technological and socio-political evolution and are demarcated by major wars.
+Oxford: Oxford University Press.), Antonio Cassese identifies four significant periods of development of modern international law.
+These four periods generally correspond to technological and socio-political evolution and are restricted by major wars.

 The Peace of Westphalia to World War I

 The era from the Peace of Westphalia (1648) to the start of the First World War was one of the developments of the modern nation-state.
-Before 1648, many countries did not have effective centralized governments and government bureaucracies or legal enforcement.
-The period after 1648 saw the development of the modern central government, with bureaucrats and a bureaucratic structure replacing the dispersed fiefdoms and local rule of the nobility.
+Before 1648, many countries did not have effective centralized governments, government bureaucracies, or legal enforcement.
+The period after 1648 saw the development of the current central government, with bureaucrats and a bureaucratic structure replacing the dispersed fiefdoms and local rule of the nobility.

-International law during this period was one of dominant European/American powers largely interacting with each other as equals and treating the remainder of the world as inferior powers.
-The use of capitulation agreements created extraterritorial extensions of domestic powers in foreign lands.
-These agreements, executed between European powers and the rest of the world, subjected the European and American citizens to the laws of their home country rather than those of the host nation.
-These treaties gave European and American citizens the ability to be considered “above the (local) law” in much of the world.
+International law during this period was one of the dominant European/American powers broadly interacting with each other as equals and treating the remainder of the world as inferior powers.
+Using capitulation agreements created extraterritorial extensions of domestic powers in foreign lands.
+These agreements, executed between European powers and the rest of the world, subjected European and American citizens to the laws of their home country rather than those of the host nation.
+These treaties allowed European and American citizens to be considered “above the (local) law” in much of the world.

 As a practical matter, there was no dominant superpower or duopoly.
 The major powers (the US, Spain, France, Portugal, Britain, Russia, Sweden, the Netherlands, Austria, and Prussia) shared dominance and rivalries.
 Wars among this group and their related states were common.